 Mr. Charter is a graduate of McGill University with degrees in Economics and Law.
 He has completed the Institute of Corporate Directors, Directors Education Program.

-Mr. Charter currently serves as Director and Board Chair of IAMGOLD Corporation; Director of Lundin Mining Corporation; and Lead Director of Dream Office Real Estate Investment Trust.
+Mr. Charter currently serves as Director of Lundin Mining Corporation; and Lead Director of Dream Office Real Estate Investment Trust.

 Mr. Charter is independent for the purposes of NI 58-101.